-Lastly, to complete this outline of transport facilities, bare reference should be made to the fleet of tankers that come to Abadan to take the crude oil to the Company's refineries at Llandarcy, South Wales, and Grangemouth, Scotland, and refined products to various distributing centres all over the world.
-The tanker fleet now consists of eighty-six ships (seventy-eight in commission and eight building) of 782,000 dead weight tonnage, which combine all the modern improvements of this type of ship.
-To enable the largest of these tankers to be fully loaded at Bawarda, the new channel has been dredged, at the Company's expense, through the Bar of the Shatt al Arab on the head of the Persian Gulf.
+Lastly, to complete this outline of transport facilities, bare reference should be made to the fleet of tankers that come to Abadan and Bawarda, on the Shatt el Arab, to take the crude oil to the Company's new refinery at Llandarcy, South Wales, and refined products from the Abadan Refinery to other destinations.
+The tanker fleet now consists of eighty-three ships (sixty-six in commission and seventeen building) of 750,000 dead weight tonnage, which combine all the modern improvements of this type of ship.
+To enable the largest of these tankers to be fully loaded at Bawarda, the bar of the Persian Gulf is being deepened by the Company, which, again, must be counted as an increased economic asset, potentially at least, to Persia.

-It may be convenient to interpolate here a brief description of what the Company has done in the way of developing means for the rapid and reliable communication of information between its scattered operating units.
+It may be convenient to interpolate here a brief description of what the Anglo-Persian Oil Company has done in the way of developing means for the rapid and reliable communication of information between its scattered operating units.
 With vessels entering and leaving Abadan at the rate of ten per day, with exploratory tests being conducted in remote parts of Persia, and with the long pipe lines connecting the producing fields with the refinery, it will be obvious to the reader that reliable and speedy means of conveying information is a vital necessity.
 The Company has, therefore, developed an extensive system of telephones, telegraphy and wireless stations.
-There are two main wireless stations, one at Masjid-i-Sulaiman and the other at Abadan, supplemented by five wireless installations, of shorter range, at other locations.
+There are two main wireless stations, one at Masjid i Suleiman and the other at Abadan, supplemented by five wireless installations, of shorter range, at other locations.
 These smaller stations are in touch with the one or the other of the two main stations and thus a message from any one can reach (by being relayed, if necessary) any other station.
 There are no less than 375 pole miles of the telephone and telegraph system in constant use, the number of miles of telephone and telegraph wire needed to complete the service being at least six times the pole mileage.

 In the case of the pipe lines, for example, that carry continuously, day and night, the crude oil from the wells to the refinery, communication by telephone and telegraph must be maintained between these centres and the pumping stations, for a break in the pipe line or an accident in a pumping station might involve a serious loss of oil, unless instructions could be issued immediately to cease pumping and to effect the necessary repairs.
-Messages are passing continuously over the telephone and telegraph lines, recording pressures, tank depths, temperatures and a hundred and one technical details, all of the utmost importance to the engineers responsible for the throughput.
+Moreover, messages are passing continuously over the telephone and telegraph lines, recording pressures, tank depths, temperatures and a hundred and one technical details, all of the utmost importance to the engineers responsible for the throughput.
 No patient in a hospital has such attention given to every throb and pulse beat as has this vital line.
-Without telephone and telegraph systems maintained in a high state of efficiency, the main pipe-line would be really more difficult to operate than would a railway at home without its telephonic and telegraphic signalling systems.
+Without a telephone and telegraph system maintained in a high state of efficiency, the main pipe-line would be really more difficult to operate than would a railway at home without its telephonic and telegraphic signalling system.